SkylineCommunications/dataminer-docs/connector-help/connector_help/Evertz_ev6-FC.md

 ## How to use

-The element created with this driver has the following pages:
+The element created with this connector has the following pages:

 - **General**: Contains general information, including the system description, uptime, contact, location and more.
 - **Notify Faults**: Contains a table listing each fault name with each status, detailing whether it was sent as a trap or not.